mobilelabclass/mobile-lab-motion-kit/README.md

 This kit uses the [CoreMotion](https://developer.apple.com/documentation/coremotion) framework to receive motion data from the device's onboard sensors.

-Motion Manager is a custom class that manages an instance of [CMMotionManager](https://developer.apple.com/documentation/coremotion/cmmotionmanager).
+MotionManager is a custom class that manages an instance of [CMMotionManager](https://developer.apple.com/documentation/coremotion/cmmotionmanager).

-Motion Manager implements the [ObservableObject](https://developer.apple.com/documentation/combine/observableobject) protocol, making sensor data and sensor on/off state bindable to a SwiftUI View.
+MotionManager implements the [ObservableObject](https://developer.apple.com/documentation/combine/observableobject) protocol, making sensor data and sensor on/off state bindable to a SwiftUI View.

 ## MotionManager sensor data